 The selling prices of all goods are fixed, and agreed to with the customer, prior to shipment.
 Selling prices are generally based on established list prices.
 The right to return product is customarily based on the terms of the agreement with the customer.
 The Company estimates and accrues for potential returns and records this as a reduction of revenue in the same period the related revenue is recognized.
 Additionally, distribution fees are paid to certain wholesale distributors based on contractually determined rates.
 The Company estimates and accrues the fee on shipment to the respective wholesale distributors and recognizes the fee as a reduction of revenue in the same period the related revenue is recognized.
 The Company also offers cash discounts to certain customers, generally 2% of the sales price, as an incentive for prompt payment.
 The Company accounts for cash discounts by reducing accounts receivable by the prompt pay discount amount and recognizes the discount as a reduction of revenue in the same period the related revenue is recognized.
 Additionally, the Company participates in certain rebate programs which provide discounted prescriptions to qualified patients.
 The Company contracts with a third-party to administer the program.
 The Company estimates and accrues for future rebates based on historical data for rebate redemption rates and the historical value of redemptions.
-Rebates are recognized as a reduction of revenue in the same period the related revenue is recognized.
+Rebates are recognized as a reduction of revenue in the same period the related revenue is the related revenue in the same period the related revenue in the same period the related revenue is the program.

 The Company evaluates the creditworthiness of new customers and monitors the creditworthiness of its existing customers to determine whether an event or changes in their financial circumstances would raise doubt as to the collectability of a sale at the time in which a sale is made.
-Payment terms on sales made in the United States are generally 30 days and are extended up to 90 days for initial product launches, payment terms internationally generally range from prepaid prior to shipment to 90 days.
+Payment terms on sales made in the United States are generally 30 to 60 days and are extended up to 90 days for initial product launches, payment terms internationally generally range from prepaid prior to shipment to 90 days.